-Over the past four years, I have slowly morphed into a minimalist lifestyle and the coronavirus has definitely helped me attain my minimalistic attitude.
+Over the last four years, I have gradually evolved towards a minimalist lifestyle, and the coronavirus has definitely helped me attain this endeavor.

-What is a minimalistic lifestyle you ask?
+What is a minimalistic lifestyle?
 In a nutshell, it’s living with less shit in your possession.

 After watching that documentary, I couldn’t stop thinking about it.
 I told my friend Rebecca about it and she couldn’t stop thinking about it.
-Then over the next four years, I adopted it slowly to the point where it has become a lifestyle.
+Then over the next four years, I slowly adopted it to the point where it became a lifestyle.

-Oh sure, I miss the act of getting out of the house but I don’t miss the act of buying more things.
+It’s been during a pandemic where it has served me best, because I don’t miss the act of shopping.
+Sure, I miss the act of getting out of the house, but I don’t miss buying more things.

-I live in Illinois where we have managed to keep the curve down but it has come at a cost and that cost is that going to Target to shop for fun stuff is like going to prison to shop for groceries.
-I mean, I’ve never shopped at a prison for anything but I have a vivid imagination of how that might go.
-(I realize prison doesn’t sell stuff; I’m being funny.
-We need to laugh)
+In Illinois, we’ve managed to keep the curve down, but it has come at a cost and that cost is that going to places to shop for fun stuff is like going to prison.
+I mean, I’ve never shopped at prison for anything, but I have a vivid imagination of how that might go.

 I mean, I AM NOT COMPLAINING.
 I am complicit with how my state is handling things.